Tuupertunut/Fanning/documentation/architecture.md

 - Hardware interface handles communication with a hardware sensor library.
 - Mock hardware is a mock implementation for the hardware interface.
-- Core package handles the data model of the software, permanent storage (soon) and controlling the hardware (soon).
+- Core package handles the data model of the software, permanent storage and controlling the hardware.
 - GUI presents the functions of the core package to the user.

 Fanning uses the JavaFX property pattern extensively.
 Properties are observable boxes around variables, that can be bound to follow the values of each other automatically.
 Constantly changing variables, such as sensor values and GUI text field texts can then be bound to each other.